TVs are a popular appliance we all want to put in our homes. Initially, they were for just watching your favorite shows.

 The table shows that the average wattage of a 65-inch TV is 148 watts.
 That’s 1.24 amps when using the TV with the standard 120-volt outlet and 0.62 amps if you go by a 240-volt outlet.

 A 70-inch TV will pull about 1.4 amps on average when connected to a 120-volt outlet.
-The larger screen and other components require more electricity than smaller models, and that’s what causes the slight difference in amps between a 65 and 70-inch TV.
+The larger screen and other components require more electricity than smaller models, which causes a slight difference in amps between a 65 and 70-inch TV.

 As usual, let’s compare the three types of TVs with each other to see which one uses more power and how I drove the 1.4-amp number.